Wish I Could Fly: Commercial performance

 The song became a sizable hit for the duo, peaking within the top thirty of numerous record charts throughout Europe and ending 1999 as the most-played song on European radio.
 The single charted highest in Hungary, where it reached number one and in the duo's native Sweden, reaching number four; it was certified gold in the latter country for shipments in excess of 25,000, and it was also certified gold in Italy for shipments of 15,000 units.
 The single reached the top ten in Finland, Iceland and Italy, the top twenty in Belgium, Denmark, Norway and Switzerland, and the top thirty in Germany and the Netherlands.
 It peaked within the top twenty of Billboard's European Hot 100 Singles.

 Roxette performed the song at numerous high-profile events in the UK, including the annual televised Party in the Park concert at London's Hyde Park, and on BBC One's Top of the Pops.
 "Wish I Could Fly" peaked at number 11 on the UK Singles Chart, making it their highest-charting single in the country since "Almost Unreal" reached number seven in 1993, although it would also prove to be their final top forty hit in the UK.
 Similarly, the song peaked at number 11 on the singles charts of both Austria and Spain, also peaking at number one on the Spanish Airplay Chart.
 It became the duo's first single since "The Big L." in 1992 to enter the French Singles Chart, albeit spending six weeks on the chart and peaking at number 80.

 While Have a Nice Day was not released in the United States, an updated and repackaged edition of their 1995 compilation Don't Bore Us, Get to the Chorus!
 Roxette's Greatest Hits was released there in September 2000 by Edel Records.
 This new edition of the compilation included "Wish I Could Fly" and subsequent single "Stars", with the former being serviced to adult contemporary radio formats from July 2000.
 The song went on to peak at number 27 on Billboard's Adult Contemporary Chart, and at number forty on Adult Top 40.

 Music video

 The music video of the song was directed by long-time collaborator Jonas Åkerlund, and consists of a compilation of brief shots of different people's lives, prominently featuring Marie alone in her apartment yearning for a missed lover.
 Shots are sequenced through a moving spotlight that shines through the darkness, illuminating scenes of lovers sleeping or having sex, prostitutes, streets, buses and metro stations, as well as various inanimate objects.
 In one of those shots, we see Per with his one year old son Gabriel.
 The video was published on YouTube in November 2010.
-By November 2020, it has been viewed over 10,2 million times.
+By November 2020, it has been viewed over 10.2 million times.

 Formats and track listings

-All songs written by Per Gessle.
+All songs were written by Per Gessle.